-- Breast Cancer Care at Virginia Mason
+Breast Cancer Care at Virginia Mason

 Some of our best practices for patients include:

-Our surgeons specialize in breast cancer surgery, routinely performing the following breast cancer operations: oncoplastic breast conserving surgery, sentinel node biopsy, skin-sparing mastectomy, nipple-sparing mastectomy, partial mastectomy/lumpectomy, simple (total) mastectomy, and modified radical mastectomy (total mastectomy with axillary lymph node dissection).
+Our surgeons specialize in state-of-the-art breast cancer surgery, routinely performing the following breast cancer operations: oncoplastic breast conserving surgery, sentinel node biopsy, skin-sparing mastectomy, nipple-sparing mastectomy, partial mastectomy/lumpectomy, simple (total) mastectomy, and modified radical mastectomy (total mastectomy with axillary lymph node dissection).

 For women considering breast reconstruction surgery, understanding options and knowing what to expect are the foundation for good results.
 We offer the most advanced techniques available today for reconstructing the breast and we will ensure you thoroughly understand all of your treatment options prior to surgery.

-Virginia Mason performs hundreds of breast cancer surgeries annually and is considered a high-volume hospital for this reason.
+Virginia Mason performs hundreds of breast cancer surgeries each year and is considered a high-volume hospital for this reason.
 Several studies have shown improved outcomes for patients undergoing surgery in a hospital that performs a high volume of cancer surgeries.
 We also track our outcomes (treatment results) on a regular basis to ensure that the treatment our patients receive is beneficial.

 A family history of breast cancer plays a role in up to 10 percent of breast cancers.
 We offer hereditary cancer risk assessment for breast cancer patients with a personal or family history of cancer.